-Hanging planters are beautiful, but, uh, how do you water them without getting water all over your floors and carpets?
+Hanging indoor planters are beautiful, but, uh, how do you actually water an indoor hanging plant?
+And how do you water it without getting water all over your floors and carpets?

 Don’t worry- we got you covered!
 We’ve created a Q&A to help you water your hanging plants with ease.
 Your blooming indoor garden is one blog post away!

-Q: Can I water my hanging plant while it’s hanging or should I take it down to water it?
+Q: What's the best way to water hanging plants?
+Can I water my hanging plant while it’s hanging or should I take it down to water it?

-Q: If I’m taking it down, where should I be watering it?
+Q: If I’m taking my hanging planter down, where should I be watering it?

 A: The sink or bathtub.
 You can also water it outside in the garden- whatever works for you.
 Watering it in these places will allow you to make a mess and really hose it down.

-How much water should I be using and how do I know if I’m overwatering?
+How much water should I be using to water my hanging indoor planter and how do I know if I’m overwatering?

 A: Overwatering means watering too frequently , not using too much water.
 When you water your plant is ready for watering, you’ll want to water it until the water comes out of the drainage hole and the soil is fully wet.
 That way the water washes away any of the unwanted minerals and salts in the soil, and doesn’t get logged at the roots.